Office & COVID-19 Updates

-Kindly: All patients are required to wear a face mask prior to entering the office.
-Also, no visitors or children will be permitted.
+- All Patients are REQUIRED to wear a face mask prior to entering the office; face shields will not take place of wearing a mask.

 Safety Measures in Place